 #4 — Bogwood

-Bogwood is not exactly a type of driftwood but a very similar alternative, though this wood is more scarce in aquarium shops and is pretty expensive.
+Bogwood (see product) is not exactly a type of driftwood but a very similar alternative, though this wood is more scarce in aquarium shops and is pretty expensive.

 Generally, bogwoods are preserved in a bog under aerobic conditions, and usually stained brown by organic matter present in a wetland, whereas driftwood is submerged in open waters for months or years mostly in rivers, streams or ponds.